JRB-Useless-Inventions/WebSocket-Control-System/README.md

 This design uses a `Schema` architecture.
 The `Send` command must recieve an `Object`, in which it converts the `Object` into a JSON Object.
 This can be any object you like!

 ## Schemas
 Any `public` variable in the class will be added to the output.
 Anything `private` will not be included in the output.
+It is advised that the scema Object should look like te following.
 ```cs
 /* SCHEMA.cs*/
 using System;